torsday/notebook/languages/gearman.md

 # Gearman

-An open source application framework designed to distribute appropriate computer tasks to multiple computers, so large tasks can be done more quickly and/or with a balanced load.
+An open source application framework designed to distribute computer tasks to multiple computers, in the interest of speed and/or load balancing.

 *From: [GearmanHQ](http://gearmanhq.com/help/getting-started)*